 If you’re trying to save more and spend less, budgeting with cash is a great way to manage your money.

 Does it sound too old-fashioned to you?
-I tweaked the cash envelope system earlier this year to make it easier to follow in a digital world — and it has really helped me save a lot!
+I tweaked the cash envelope system to make it easier to follow in a digital world — and it has really helped me save a lot!

 Now, I’m introducing Clark’s Cash Challenge to help anyone who wants to boost their savings rate.